guidotheelen/prime_numbers/README.md

 # PrimeNumbers

 For all those number geeks out there.
-Prime numbers are still a hot topic within mathematics.
+Prime numbers are still one of the most mysterious topics in math.
 This package is to help anyone on their prime number adventures and provide tools to ease your work.

 ## Features